 Why Wilderness Therapy?
-A Field Staff Shares his Thoughts
+A Field Guide Shares his Thoughts

 When I first heard about wilderness therapy, I just knew it was for me.
 I thought, “That exists?!
 I’m doing that.”
 Being from the heavily wooded sprawl of the New York suburbs, when I saw the Evoke website, I immediately imagined doing therapy among sparse scrub, cactus, and red rock, with everything but what was absolutely necessary stripped away.
 And yet, when I began working wilderness (as this line of work is called by field staff), nothing felt more difficult or unnatural.